oracle/docker-images/OracleDatabase/SingleInstance/README.md

 #### Setting the SGA and PGA memory (Supported from 19.3.0 release)

 The SGA and PGA memory can be set during the first time when database is created by passing the INIT_SGA_SIZE and INIT_PGA_SIZE parameters respectively to the `docker run` command.
 The user must provide the values in MB and without any units appended to the values (For example: -e INIT_SGA_SIZE=1536).
 These parameters are optional and dbca calculates these values if they aren't provided.

 In case these parameters are passed to the `docker run` command while reusing existing datafiles, even though these values would be visible in the container environment, they would not be set inside the database.
 The values used at the time of database creation will be used.

+#### Setting the CPU_COUNT and PROCESSES (Supported from 19.3.0 release)

+The CPU_COUNT and PROCESSES init-parameters can be set during the first time when the database is created by passing the INIT_CPU_COUNT and INIT_PROCESSES parameters respectively to the `docker run` command.
+These parameters are optional.

+In case these parameters are passed to the `docker run` command while reusing existing datafiles, even though these values would be visible in the container environment, they would not be set inside the database.
+The values used at the time of database creation will be used.